ipinlearn4code/inventory-system/AUTHENTICATION.md

 ## Development Notes

 ### Adding New Permissions
-1. Add permission to `PermissionSeeder.php`
+1. Navigate to **Permission Management** in admin panel
+2. Click **Create Permission**
+3. Enter descriptive permission name (e.g., "manage reports")
-2. Assign to appropriate roles
+4. Assign to appropriate roles
+5. Or add permission to `PermissionSeeder.php` for permanent addition
-3. Run: `php artisan db:seed --class=PermissionSeeder`
+6. Run: `php artisan db:seed --class=PermissionSeeder`

+### Creating New Roles
+1. Navigate to **Role Management** in admin panel
+2. Click **Create Role**
+3. Enter role name and select permissions
+4. Save to create the role
+5. Assign to users via Auth Management

+### Modifying Permission Matrix
+1. Access the **Permission Matrix** widget on dashboard
+2. Click any permission cell to toggle on/off
+3. Changes apply immediately
+4. Use bulk operations in Role/Permission resources for major changes

 ### Creating New Users
 1. Create user record in `users` table